Decoupled Solution for Composite Sparse-plus-Smooth Inverse Problems: Benefits of our Decoupled Composite Model

 Assessing the quality of the reconstruction of sparse signal is always a complicated task as both intensity and localization of the recovered sources need to be simultaneously evaluated.
 We consider two simple metrics based on the grid-based representation of the recovered foreground.
 First, the ground truth and the solution are convolved with the representation Gaussian kernel.
 Second, the relative error is computed using either $\mathrm{L}^2$-norm or the $\mathrm{L}^1$-norm.
 For $\fb$ the recovered foreground component, $\fb^\dagger$ the simulated source and $g_{\sigma_r}$ the representation kernel, we define

 The metrics are approximated using the fine-grid representation of the signals.

 The evaluation metrics on the foreground component are reported in tables~\ref{tab:rl2} and~\ref{tab:rl1} for the sparse-plus-smooth composite model, and in table~\ref{tab:blasso} for the single-component reconstructions with the B-LASSO.
-A similar error table for the reconstrucito nof the background is provided in Appendix~\ref{app:errorbg}.
+A similar error table for the reconstruction of the background is provided in Appendix~\ref{app:errorbg}.

-The two metrics produce consistent results as they both identify the same best solution, although the values and the gaps between the methods are different.
-The metrics for the B-LASSO improve with higher values of the penalty parameter, coincidentally with a decrease in intensity of the recovered signal.
-This observation may suggest that the B-LASSO model is inappropriate for such a recovery problem and having a composite model improves the reconstruction.
+Both metrics identify the same best pair of reconstruction parameters for the composite model, using $\alpha_1 = 0.1$ and $\lh = 8.0$.
+The actual value of the error is significantly lower than the best error obtained with the single-component B-LASSO reconstruction.
+Moreover, the metrics for the B-LASSO improve with higher values of the penalty parameter, coincidentally with a decrease in intensity of the recovered signal.
+These observations suggest that the B-LASSO model is inappropriate for such a recovery problem and having a composite model significantly improves the reconstruction.